 After a bit of visiting, the session began, and our instructor, Mary Kate Halm from Breath of Yoga STL, led us through a refreshing yoga session.
 The yoga itself was great, and Mary Kate helped foster an accepting environment, offering pose variations to fit the skill levels of all yogis.
 The cats wandered around, curious, and occasional meows caused some giggles to travel through the room.

 When the yoga session ended, they saved some time for attendees to hang out with the cats.
 Mary Kate pointed to a kitten room in the back, and my friend and I made a beeline for it.
 After sanitizing our hands to prevent any illness from spreading to the kitties, we were set loose in the kitten room - which was exactly as wonderful as it sounds.
 All of the cats that participated in cat yoga and were in the kitten room are adoptable, and Five Acres does a great job of training them and teaching them how to be sweet, loving cats.
 It was a blissful afternoon - thank you so much to Five Acres Animal Shelter, for hosting this wonderful event!

-The next Cat Yoga sessions will be held Monday, July 2.
-Check out Five Acres’ website to register and help support a great cause.
+Check out Five Acres’ website to register for the next Cat Yoga sessions, and help support a great cause.